crownstone/bluenet/docs/INSTALL.md

 ### Cross compiler

-A cross-compiler for ARM is the GCC cross-compiler which is maintained by the ARM folks on [Launchpad](https://launchpad.net/gcc-arm-embedded).

-Download and extract version [2016-q2](https://launchpad.net/gcc-arm-embedded/5.0/5-2016-q2-update/+download/gcc-arm-none-eabi-5_4-2016q2-20160622-linux.tar.bz2).
+The GCC cross-compiler for ARM can be found at the [ARM website](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
+It's now at version 7, in Q2 2018: [64 bit tar ball](https://developer.arm.com/-/media/Files/downloads/gnu-rm/7-2018q2/gcc-arm-none-eabi-7-2018-q2-update-linux.tar.bz2?revision=bc2c96c0-14b5-4bb4-9f18-bceb4050fee7?product=GNU%20Arm%20Embedded%20Toolchain,64-bit,,Linux,7-2018-q2-update).

-Assuming you have a 64bit system, you will have to install some 32bit packages:
+Assuming you have a 64 bit system, you might have to install 32 bit packages:

     sudo dpkg --add-architecture i386
     sudo apt-get update
     sudo apt-get install libstdc++6:i386 libncurses5:i386

-If the cross-compiler does not work, make sure you check if all its dependencies are met:
+If the cross-compiler does not work, make sure you check if all its dependencies are met with `ldd arm-none-eabi-gcc`.

-    ldd /opt/gcc-arm-none-eabi-5_4-2016q2/bin/arm-none-eabi-gcc

 ### Misc.